 But beware, you may have to adapt your business to suit the CRM.
 This means a lot of development add-ons and extra training, inflating the cost over time.

-If the software fulfils your needs without adaptations then off the shelf software is for you.
+If the software fulfils your needs without adaptations, off the shelf CRM is for you.

 Offer of a Free Trial

 Software companies will offer you time to get to grips with the software.
 This usually comes in the form of a free trial.